maxonary/convitelist/README.md

 - Minecraft-style interface
 - User registration with Minecraft username and error-checking
-- Admin authentication and registration with tokens
+- Admin authentication and registration (first admin requires no invitation code)
 - Admin panel for approving or rejecting users and registering new admins
 - Automatic Minecraft server whitelist management through RCON
 - Server Status when using [MC-Sleeping-Server-Starter](https://github.com/vincss/mcsleepingserverstarter) (recommended)